 I believe in mentorship, in learning by doing, and in building teams where people feel like their contributions matter.
 I’ve led big projects, built departments, guided teams through tough transitions — but I still think the best work happens in small groups, with people who give a damn.

-If you’re here to talk shop, collaborate on a project, solve a weird problem, or swap stories about restoring old Commodores, I’d love to hear from you.
+If you’re here to talk shop, collaborate on a project, solve a weird problem, or swap stories about restoring old PC's, I’d love to hear from you.